 However, all of these tests were conducted on rats and used concentrated okra extracts.
 Further research on humans is required to substantiate the effectiveness of okra in fighting cancer.

 4. May Help Reduce Stress And Its Side Effects

 Okra seeds contain an anti-stress agent called adaptogen that helps relieve stress.
 A study conducted on rats revealed that blood glucose, cholesterol, and triglyceride levels lowered when they were fed okra extracts.
 These levels generally rise when you are in a stressful situation (9).

 5. May Help During Pregnancy

 Okra is rich in vitamin B9, otherwise known as folate, which is essential for pregnant women.
 According to the CDC, it is recommended that pregnant women get 400mg of folic acid every day.
-Vitamin B9 in okra helps in preventing miscarriages and the formation of neural tubes of the fetus.
-It also helps in preventing birth defects like spina bifida and can help prevent constipation during pregnancy (10), (11).
+The folate in okra helps in preventing miscarriages and supports the formation of neural tubes of the fetus.
+It also helps in preventing birth defects like spina bifidai XA common birth defect in a developing baby that hinders proper development of the spine and spinal cord. and can help prevent constipation during pregnancy (10), (11).